openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

 As a Developer:
 - I want to deploy applications that require shared storage across multiple pods and nodes, ensuring data consistency and high availability.
 - I want to use a single, unified API to provision and manage both local and shared storage classes, reducing complexity in my deployment scripts.
-- I want to benefit from the unique capabilities of Subprovisioner for shared storage without having to manage separate storage solutions, both TopoLVM and Subprovisioner use lvm2 under the hood.
+- I want to benefit from the unique capabilities of KubeSAN for shared storage without having to manage separate storage solutions, both TopoLVM and KubeSAN use lvm2 under the hood.

 As a Storage Administrator:
 - I want to easily configure and manage volume groups using the new deviceClass policy field in the LVMCluster CRD, ensuring that my storage setup is consistent and efficient.